rabbibotton/clog/FUTURE.md

 - Future tutorials for builder:

-Deploying a CLOG website
+Deploying a CLOG website - part in WEBSITE.md
 Creating a native application
-Mobile development
+Mobile development - u/eql5 has working
-Creating a Bootstrap 5 based app
 When to use page vs panel
 Plug-in panels for use on other sites
 Demo between different models - stateless, webpage, windows